qpdf/qpdf/manual/cli.rst

    see status of the removal.
 Use :qpdf:ref:`--list-attachments` to find the attachment key.
 This option may be repeated to remove multiple attachments.

-.. qpdf:option:: --copy-attachments-from file options --

-   .. help: start copy attachment options

-      The --copy-attachments-from flag and its options may be repeated to copy attachments from multiple files.
-Run qpdf --help=copy-attachments for details.

-   This flag starts copy attachment options, which are used to copy attachments from other files.

-   The ``--copy-attachments-from`` flag and its options may be repeated to copy attachments from multiple files.
-Please see :ref:`copy-attachments` for additional details.

 .. _pdf-dates: